valeriocs/vue-avatar-editor/README.md

 # vue-avatar-editor

-> Resize and crop your uploaded image using a clear user interface
+Resize and crop your uploaded image using a clear user interface based on a fork of https://github.com/two20/vue-avatar-editor

 ## Build Setup